gtl-madhav/MongoDB/README.md

 * What it means that you can **concentrate more on making your data work harder** rather than spending more time on preparing the data for the database.
 * **Users love MongoDB because it offers the fastest time to value compared to any other DBMS technology**

+### MongoDB is an open-source document database that provides
+      * high performance,
+      * high availability, and
+      * automatic scaling.

+  * Its document-oriented data model makes it easier to split up data across multiple servers.
+  * MongoDB automatically takes care of balancing data and load across a cluster
+  * redistributing documents automatically
+  * routing user requests to the correct machines.

+### WHAT IS SEMI-STRUCTURED DATA?

+  * Semi-structured data is data that does not conform with the formal structure of data.
+  * The semi-structured model is a database model where there is no separation between the data and the schema.

+### WHAT IS A DOCUMENT-ORIENTED DATABASE?

+  * document-oriented database is software designed for storing and retrieving information in the form of semi-structured data, also known as documents
+  * It replaces the concept of a “row.”
+By allowing embedded documents and arrays
+  * the document-oriented approach makes it possible to represent complex hierarchical relationships with a single record.

+### KEY FEATURES

+* `High Performance`: MongoDB provides high performance data persistence.
+It supports embedded data models to reduce I/O activity on a database system, as well as indexes for faster queries, and can include keys from embedded documents and arrays

+* `High Availability`: To provide high quality availability, MongoDb’s replication facility (known as replica sets) provide both automatic failover and data redundancy.
+A replica set is a group of MongoDB servers that maintain the same data set and provide both redundancy and increased data availability

+* `Automatic Scaling`: MongoDB provides horizontal scalability as part of its core functionality.
+Automatic sharding distributes data across a cluster of machines, while replica sets can provide eventually-consistent reads for low-latency deployments

+### CORE COMPONENTS OF MONGODB

+* `Mongod`: As the primary daemon process for the MongoDB system, **Mongod handles data requests, manages data access, and performs background management operations**

+* `Mongos`: **Mongos is utilized as a routing service for MongoDB Shard configurations**.
+This component processes **queries from the application layer** and **determines the data’s location in the sharded cluster** so as to complete the commanded operations.
+From the perspective of the application, a **Mongos instance behaves identically to any other MongoDB instance**

+* `Mongo`: **Mongo is an interactive JavaScript shell interface** for MongoDB and provides an **interface to test queries and operations directly within the database**.
+Mongo also provides a **fully functional JavaScript environment** to use with MongoDB

 ### Architecture of MongoDB NoSQL Database

 `Database`